ClaytonWong/address_form2/readme.md

 * Google Places API key
 * Google Maps JavaScript API key
 Both can be obtained from Google Cloud Platform.
-In addition, you will also need to activate both of the above mentioned APIs.
+In addition, you will also need to activate or enable both of the above mentioned APIs.
-Once you have got the Google Places API key, you will need to put in into the file address_form2.html.
+Once you have got the Google Places API key, you will need to put in into the file address_form2.html, near the bottom, at the line:

+<script type="text/javascript" src="https://maps.googleapis.com/maps/api/js?key=YOUR_API_KEY&libraries=places&callback=initAutocomplete" async defer></script>

 ## Background
 The first version does not have an address-bar or autocomplete features but does